dghuuloc/CS.Teach/Python/README.md

 * **Soft Keywords:** `_` (underscore), `match`, `case`, `type`

+## Python Namespaces
+When you access this variable later in your program Python will refer to the namespace to retrieve it.
+There are multiple levels to this lookup process.
+The order goes from **local -> enclosing -> global -> builtins**.

 ## Python Code Hierarchy
 ### 1. Packages
 #### Built-in Packages: `os`, `sys`,`datatime`, `math`, `random`, `json`, `re`, `collections`, `csv`, `urllib`